blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Wikipedia Hinduism Organization.md

 - Tirumurai
 - Shiva Samhita

-Vedanta Sutras
+- Kalpa Sutras
-Grihya Sutras (Household Rites)
+	- Grihya Sutras (Household Rites)
 ## Prior to 200 BC
 - Manu Smriti (Laws of Manu)
 - Dharma Sutras (The Sacred Laws of The Aryas)